WebEngage/android-custom-push-layouts/README.md

 #### 5. Rating Submit PendingIntent

-`PendingIntent constructPushRatingSubmitPendingIntent()` method takes an integer for rating as parameter which will track rating submit event on click of submit button in rating notification.
+`PendingIntent constructPushRatingSubmitPendingIntent(Context context, PushNotificationData pushNotificationData, int rateValue)` method takes an integer for rating as parameter which will track rating submit event on click of submit button in rating notification.

+*param* **int rateValue**: This is the last rating value selected by the user.

 ```java
     int currIndex = extraData.getInt("current");  // current index can be obtained from extraData bundle provided while setting Click PendingIntent